-The Mar-Mac Police District encompasses the cities of Marquette and McGregor, Iowa.
-The Police District was created in December of 1999 as a way to combine both law enforcement agencies into one affordable agency for both communities.
+The Mar-Mac Unified Law Enforcement District, or commonly known as the Mar-Mac Police District, encompasses the cities of Marquette and McGregor, in northeast Clayton County, Iowa.
+The Police District was created in December 1999 as a way to combine both law enforcement agencies into one affordable agency for both communities.

 Prior to its creation, each city had its own department.
 Each Police Department frequently relied upon each other for assistance and required many officers to police each individual community.
 The City Fathers of each community saw that this was very inefficient and decided to disband the individual departments and create a “Police District.”
 To this date, it has been proven to be very successful and many smaller cities in Iowa inquire about how they too, can try this innovative change.

-All officers are trained in CPR and First Aid.
-Patrol vehicles are also equipped with an AED (Automated External Defibrillator) in the event that someone collapses with sudden cardiac arrest.
+All officers are required to obtain law enforcement certification through the Iowa Law Enforcement Academy (ILEA).
+Once an officer obtains certification, the officer is certified by the State of Iowa with arrest powers throughout.
+In addition to the basic curriculum of the academy, officers are trained and certified in CPR and First Aid.
+Each patrol vehicle is equipped with an AED (Automated External Defibrillator) in the event that someone collapses with sudden cardiac arrest.

 All officers are members of the Clayton County Law Enforcement Association (CCLEA).
 CCLEA meets monthly to train and exchange information about criminal activity in the area.
 The Police District is also involved with the Northeast Iowa Drug Task Force and the Iowa Internet Crimes Against Children Task Force.

 The Mar-Mac Police District is a proactive agency.
 The Police District participates in the annual Special Traffic Enforcement Program (sTEP) and I-PLEDGE.